the3te3ch/Humming-Bird-Codebase/README.md

 Our catalog includes:

-- **Music Workbook 1-6**: Progressive workbooks covering beginner to advanced levels of music theory.
+- **Music Workbook 1-6**: Progressive Projects covering beginner to advanced levels of music theory.
 - **Creative Activities Learner’s Books (Grades 2, 3, 5, 6, 9)**: Tailored resources for fostering creativity and developing music fundamentals.

 These resources are designed for young learners (as young as 5 years old) and those preparing for exams like IGCSE Year 11 Music.